luxoss/space_log/ReadMe.md

 The Space log
 =============

-This is space real time stratey web browser game.
+This is space real time strategy web browser game.